-Still, it is Ramadan and there is time to maximize the blessings of the holy month.
+With the month of Ramadan drawing to a close, there is still time to maximize the blessings of the holy month.

 Here are 8 tips to help increase your motivation for these last 10 days.
 Keep going, you’ve got this!